-In a country where these financial practices are so ingrained, one might ask whether Bitcoin, with its decentralised monetary model, stands a chance?
+In a country where these financial practices are so ingrained, one might ask whether Bitcoin, with its decentralized monetary model, stands a chance?
 The introduction of cryptocurrency has been met with some official resistance in the UK.
 However, new developments hint that the country may be positioning to become a leader in fintech innovation.

 Bitcoin and other cryptos have met with some resistance from world governments and in the UK, the situation is no different.
 This resistance is evident even at the highest levels of government.
-In January of 2018, Theresa May, the current Prime Minister, expressed her views on cryptocurrency and the fintech industry in general.
+In January of 2018, Theresa May, then Prime Minister, expressed her views on cryptocurrency and the fintech industry in general.
 She noted that digital currencies need to be taken “very seriously” and are “something we need to look at.”
-This signalled her directive for state-level research into the crypto space to begin.
+This signaled her directive for state-level research into the crypto space to begin.

 A more extreme view was expressed by an opposition minister in March of 2018.
-The Shadow Home Secretary of the UK, Diane Abbott, labelled Bitcoin a “gigantic Ponzi scheme.”
+The Shadow Home Secretary of the UK, Diane Abbott, labeled Bitcoin a “gigantic Ponzi scheme.”
 In an interview with The House Magazine, Abbott mentioned the “need” for regulation of Bitcoin and its “high risk of collapse.”
 Abbott is known for making strongly-worded statements, so whether her views are to be taken seriously by the British public is questionable.

 A Change of Heart